IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Nerfed Rioter's Glove: Has been moved further into progression again (hardmode => post-early hardmode SGAmod bosses)

 -Nerfed Tactical SMG Rifle: damage lowered to 25 (from 28)

+-Nerfed Terra Trident: Damage lowered to 38 from 50

 -Nerfed Shooting Star: base damage massively lowered, this thing had more DPS than Enmity did!